oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 Your host comes online in a data center of its own.

-### ⁠11.9.
-POSIX Compliant File System Storage in Red Hat Enterprise Virtualization
+### ⁠POSIX Compliant File System Storage in Red Hat Enterprise Virtualization

 Red Hat Enterprise Virtualization 3.1 and higher supports the use of POSIX (native) file systems for storage.
 POSIX file system support allows you to mount file systems using the same mount options that you would normally use when mounting them manually from the command line.
 This functionality is intended to allow access to storage not exposed using NFS, iSCSI, or FCP.